saackerman/PromptsFintech/FintechPrompt.md

 defensive posture, identify which assets would become liabilities rather than strengths.

+## 02 HOLISTIC LIQUIDITY EVALUATION
+- Calculate my monthly burn rate using trailing 12-month spending.
+Create one version that includes all spending, create another that excludes investments, one-time purchases, and non-recurring anomalies.
+Model my personal financial runway assuming income stays constant, no asset sales, delayed private distributions, and no meaningful change to spending patterns.
+Identify the month when my liquidity becomes constrained.
+- Model how much cash would I need to deploy capital aggressively during a market dislocation without lifestyle risk.
+- Quantify what percentage of my lifestyle is funded by recurring income versus unrealized gains, and assess sustainability across cycles.
+- Quantify how much liquidity is psychological comfort versus economic necessity.
+- Model how simplifying my lifestyle—by reducing fixed obligations, overlapping residences, discretionary recurring expenses, and operational complexity— changes the minimum liquidity buffers I need to feel financially secure across normal conditions and stressed market environments.
+- Stress-test my liquidity, assuming a sudden income disruption.
+What is my runway assuming no meaningful changes in spending?
+- Model liquidity under a 12-month recession where income falls faster than expenses adjust.
+- Simulate a worst-case liquidity scenario combining income loss, capital calls, and unexpected expenses.
+- Simulate my overall liquidity position over the next 24 months under a stress scenario where private assets cannot be exited, public markets are volatile, and liquidity premiums widen.
+- Show whether my current
+cash and liquid holdings are sufficient to avoid forced selling or lifestyle compromise

 ## 05 PORTFOLIO CONCENTRATION ASSESSMEN
 - Identify all concentration risks where more than 20% of my net worth is tied—directly or indirectly—to a single